sindresorhus/multiline/readme.md

 - Closure Compiler: Use `/*@preserve` instead of `/*`
 - YUI Compressor: Use `/*!` instead of `/*`

-You also need to add `0` after the comment so it's not removed as dead-code.
+You also need to add `console.log` after the comment so it's not removed as dead-code.

 The final result would be: